Temperature-dependent generalized ellipsometry of the metal-insulator phase transition in low-symmetry charge-transfer salts

-Fig. \ref{fig:Dielectric function tensor at room temperature} displays the dielectric function at room temperature, determined through the Mueller matrix measurements.
-The real and imaginary parts of the dielectric function revealed intriguing optical properties, exhibiting weak in-plane anisotropy and a pronounced out-of-plane anisotropy.
-In the \emph {a} and \emph{b}-directions, two absorption peaks are observed, with a broad prominent peak at 19,350 \cm\ and a smaller narrow peak at 13,000~\cm.
-The overall absorption in the visible spectrum is slightly higher in \emph{b}-direction and shifted towards lower frequencies when compared to \emph{a}-direction.
-Conversely, the absorption peak at 13,000 \cm\ is more pronounced in the \emph{a}-direction than in the \emph{b}-direction.
-The absorption peak at 19,350 \cm\ can be attributed to intra-molecular excitations, the peak at 13,000 \cm\ to inter-molecular excitations.
-The results are in good agreement with Helberg's early study on electronic excitations in \ET\ \cite{Helberg1985,*Helberg1987,*Helberg1987BBG}.
-The prominence of the absorption peak in the \emph{c}-direction suggests molecular stack alignment along that direction, contributing to the observed absorption peak.
+Fig. \ref{fig:Mueller matrix elements}(b) displays the on-diagonal components of dielectric function tensor at room temperature, as obtained by the Mueller matrix measurements.
+Notably, in the \ET\ crystal system (a,b,c), on-diagonal components $\varepsilon_\mathrm{11}$, $\varepsilon_\mathrm{22}$, approximately corresponds to in-plane (a,b) dielectric response, whereas $\varepsilon_\mathrm{33}$ reflects the out-of-plane (c) dielectric response.
+The real and imaginary parts of $\varepsilon_\mathrm{11}$, $\varepsilon_\mathrm{22}$, $\varepsilon_\mathrm{33}$ revealed intriguing optical properties, exhibiting weak in-plane anisotropy and a pronounced out-of-plane anisotropy.
+In the \emph{a} and \emph{b}-directions, two absorption peaks are observed, with a broad prominent peak at 19,350 \cm\ and a smaller narrower peak at 13,000~\cm.
+The overall absorption in the visible spectrum is slightly higher in \emph{b}-direction and shifts towards lower frequencies when compared to the \emph{a}-direction.
+Conversely, the absorption peak at \text{13,000 \cm} is more pronounced in the \emph{a}-direction than in the \emph{b}-direction.
+The feature at 19,350 \cm\ can be attributed to intra-molecular excitations, and the peak at 13,000 \cm\ to inter-molecular excitations.
+The results are in good agreement with Helberg's early study on electronic excitations in \ET, who reports similar broad and pronounced absorption peaks in visible range and less pronounce absorption peaks along the \emph {a} and \emph{b}-directions \cite{Helberg1985, Helberg1987, Helberg1987BBG}.
+The strongly increased absorption peak at 13,000~\cm\ in \emph{c}-direction reflects the molecular stacking along that axis, leading to a stronger inter-molecular absorption.